gathanei/xyz/README.md

 ## what is it?

-Finding interaction in high-dimensional data can be computationally very expensive.
-If the data set has p variables then naive searches incurs a quadratic cost in p.
+Finding interactions in high-dimensional data can be computationally very expensive.
+If the data set has p variables then naive search incurs a quadratic cost in p.

 The xyz algorithm finds strong interaction in almost linear time.